 The R-value of EPS remains constant over the life of the product because the manufacturing process uses normal air, rather than a special gas, to expand the beads in the product.
 Non-toxic, ICFs do not emit VOCs nor do they off-gas other chemicals like many engineered wood products.

 Of all construction materials, concrete is one of the most fire-resistant materials available which means it makes for a great fire barrier.
 In fact, ICF walls can attain up to a 4-hour fire rating using a flat wall system.
 The reinforced concrete can withstand very high temperatures and stay intact.
 The superior fire resistance of concrete walls gives buildings built with insulating concrete forms distinct safety advantages.
 These advantages give builders and buyers yet another reason to consider using ICFs for their next project.

 Do ICFs Really Cost More?

-The cost of building with ICFs is surprisingly affordable compared to traditional construction and can often be accomplished with little or no increase in cost.
+You can build using ICFs with little or no increase in cost.
 The national average (approximately three percent more than wood) varies by region, but the 40 to 70 percent savings on energy costs quickly offsets the upfront difference and continues paying you back for the life of the structure.
 When you realize the lifespan of an ICF structure reaches into hundreds of years as opposed to an average of 80 years for a wood structure; the savings really add up.

 When you stack and pour ICF walls they are almost immediately ready for interior and exterior finishes.
 Wood construction requires 2×4 or 2×6 studs, a bottom plate, two top plates, headers, jack studs, cripples, corner bucks, exterior sheathing, and house wrap.
 Additional caulking and sealing to close up voids after all that cutting, then fiberglass insulation and an interior vapor film if required.
 With ICFs, you stack and pour and you’re ready, that fast.